Tahar Rahim: Career

 In mid-2006, after signing with an agent, Rahim won a part in the hit Canal+ television series La Commune written by Abdel Raouf Dafri.
-Dafri penned the first draft of the script to A Prophet.
-Rahim then met Audiard when the two coincidentally shared a cab while leaving a set.
-Rahim introduced himself saying that "I knew it was Audiard and I said I was a fan but I think I was a bit silly" and was afterward very surprised that Audiard remembered him enough to contact him about A Prophet.

 After a two-line appearance in the 2007 horror movie Inside starring Béatrice Dalle, he went through a gruelling three months of auditioning.
 After eight callbacks, he landed his breakthrough role.

-Rahim also starred in controversial Chinese director Lou Ye's film Love and Bruises.
-The director, twice banned from making movies by the Chinese government, likely met Rahim at the 2009 Cannes Film Festival where they were each presenting Spring Fever and A Prophet respectively.
+Rahim also starred in Chinese director Lou Ye's film Love and Bruises.
+The controversial director had twice been banned by the Chinese government from making movies.
+The director likely met Rahim at the 2009 Cannes Film Festival, where they were presenting Spring Fever and A Prophet, respectively.
 Love and Bruises is the adaptation of the banned biography of Jie Liu Falin.

-Another project he starred in was Free Men, the biopic about Si Kaddour Benghabrit, founder of the Great Mosque of Paris, directed by Ismaël Ferroukhi of Le Grand Voyage fame.
+Rahim also starred in Free Men, the biopic about Si Kaddour Benghabrit, the French-Muslim founder of the Great Mosque of Paris, directed by Ismaël Ferroukhi of Le Grand Voyage fame.

-In 2015, he was selected to be on the jury for the Un Certain Regard section of the 2015 Cannes Film Festival and later starred in the European crime drama television series The Last Panthers.
+In 2015, Rahim was selected to be on the jury for the Un Certain Regard section of the 2015 Cannes Film Festival.
+He later starred in the European crime drama television series The Last Panthers.

 In 2018, he appeared as Judas in the film Mary Magdalene, written by Helen Edmundson.
-In the U.S., he had a starring role as FBI agent Ali Soufan in The Looming Tower.
+In the U.S. that year, he had a starring role as FBI agent Ali Soufan in The Looming Tower miniseries.

-In 2021, he was nominated for a Golden Globe for portraying the role of Mohamedou Ould Salahi in The Mauritanian.
+In 2021, he was nominated for a Golden Globe for portraying Mohamedou Ould Salahi in The Mauritanian, set among detainees at the US camp at Guantanamo.
 Rahim also served as a jury member at the 74th Cannes Film Festival.

-Rahim will next play Paul Barras in Ridley Scott's Napoleon, starring Joaquin Phoenix, in 2023 for Apple TV+.
-He will appear with Anne Hathaway in Rebecca Miller's upcoming film She Came to Me and in the Sony's Spider-Man Universe film Madame Web.
+Rahim played Paul Barras in Ridley Scott's Napoleon (2023), starring Joaquin Phoenix, for Apple TV+.
+He played the character Ezekiel Sims in the Sony's Spider-Man Universe film Madame Web.

+In 2023, Rahim was announced to be playing French singer Charles Aznavour in the biopic film Monsieur Aznavour.
+Which had its premiere in late 2024, for his performance Rahim received his second César Award for Best Actor nomination.

+In 2025, Rahim starred as Amin in Alpha by Julia Ducournau, for the role Rahim lost 20 kilograms, creating a media uproar in France during the release of Monsieur Aznavour.

 Personal life

-Rahim is married to fellow French-Algerian actress Leïla Bekhti, whom he met while filming A Prophet in 2007.
-Together they are parents to a son, Souleymane, born in July 2017, a daughter, born in February 2020 and then an unexpected third child in 2021.
+Rahim is married to French actress Leïla Bekhti, whom he met while filming A Prophet in 2007.
+Together they have four children.

+In June 2024, Rahim signed a petition alongside 230 French artists addressed to French President Emmanuel Macron demanding the France government to officially recognize the State of Palestine.